 Switching to Formula Renault 3.5 Series in 2015

 During 2015 Tom again had many duties.
 He had short spells in the World Endurance Championship with Signatech Alpine, as well as in the Blancpain GT Series and ADAC GT Masters with Bentley Team HTP, but racing in the Formula Renault 3.5 Series was his main duty.

 Driving for Jagonya Ayam with Carlin, Dillmann had a pretty good season.
 He scored points on a regular basis, he twice finished 3rd, once had pole position and also scored one fast lap eventually finishing 7th in the Drivers’ championship.

-Before the beginning of the 2016 season, Dillmann moved to the Spanish AVF team.
+Before the beginning of the 2016 season in the renamed Formula V8 3.5 Series, Dillmann moved to the Spanish AVF team.
 The season was very close and intense but Tom was in a stable form most of the time.
 He won only the race at Hungaroring but had many top 3 finishes before the last round at Catalunya Circuit.

 Dillmann finished 3rd in the first race of the weekend but he had a slim chance of becoming a champion, as he was seven points short to Louis Deletraz.
 In the final race of the season, Deletraz was on the pole while Dillmann started from the 7th place.
 Against all odds, Tom won that race and took the title in the very last minute, after a thrilling and exciting race.